flutrakrasniqi/Data-Analysis/README.md

 We can now continue to use them in our linear model.
 But first, we split our data frame into two sets.
 We will do this by using four fifths of the data for the model fitting (the so-called 'training' data), and reserving the remaining fifth as the imagined new data against which we will test the fitted models' predictions (the so-called 'test' data).

-We split the data by using train_test_split() from sklearn.model_selection.
-Here the first parameter represents the datasets you're selecting to use (predictors and outcome); the second parameter sets the size of the testing dataset, and about a third one: random_state, we set it to some fixed number since want reproducible results (if we do not use a randomstate , every time we make the split/run the program we might get a different set of train and test data points).
+We split the data by using `train_test_split()` from `sklearn.model_selection`.
+Here the first parameter represents the datasets you're selecting to use (predictors and outcome); the second parameter sets the size of the testing dataset, and about a third one: `random_state`, we set it to some fixed number since want reproducible results (if we do not use a randomstate , every time we make the split/run the program we might get a different set of train and test data points).
 ```python
 X = embarked_dummies
 y = df[outcome]